 On the other hand, if Danny never met Jon she would be alive, her friends would be alive, she would still be the savior of the oppressed and a hero.

-If there is a message we should all take form Game of Thrones it would be this: Ladies focus on your career and not on some lame hot guy.
+If there is a message we should all take from Game of Thrones it would be this: Ladies focus on your career and not on some lame hot guy.

 There’s nothing more powerful in the world than a good story.
 Nothing can stop it.
 No enemy can defeat it.
 And who has a better story than Bran the Broken?